-Jurisdiction/region/antitrust authority Antitrust statement/development Source implement for disaster relief.
-SAMR indicated that any applicant for an exemption (or any complainant) would be contacted within two days of submitting a request.
-SAMR has issued a statement calling for enhanced antitrust enforcement by local-level market supervision departments, with a focus on sectors involving antivirus supplies, daily consumable products, e-commerce, live streaming platforms and medical procurement and sales.
+Jurisdiction/region/antitrust authority Antitrust statement/development Source SAMR has issued a statement calling for enhanced antitrust enforcement by local-level market supervision departments, with a focus on sectors involving antivirus supplies, daily consumable products, e-commerce, live streaming platforms and medical procurement and sales.
 On 23 July 2020, the head of SAMR participated in a meeting of the BRICS interstate association, issuing a joint statement along with the competition authorities of the other BRICS countries concerning the response to the Covid-19 pandemic (see further Russia above).
-Fiji Competition and Consumer The FCCC is actively investigating eight cases of suspected price gouging reported by consumers.
-Press report, Fijian Broadcasting Corporation (20/03/20) Commission (FCCC) The FCCC has fined nine traders for charging excessive prices, making false representations and failing to display list prices during the pandemic.
+Fiji Competition and Consumer Commission (FCCC) The FCCC is actively investigating eight cases of suspected price gouging reported by consumers.
+The FCCC has fined nine traders for charging excessive prices, making false representations and failing to display list prices during the pandemic.
 According to Chief Executive Joel Abraham, 3,503 inspections have been carried out as at 28 May, with action taken against 202 traders.
-Fijian authority charges nine traders for violating antitrust act, PaRR (28/05/20) French Polynesia Polynesian Competition Authority (FPCA) The FPCA has stressed that Polynesian antitrust law includes provisions allowing it to adapt to exceptional circumstances.
+Press report, Fijian Broadcasting Corporation (20/03/20) Fijian authority charges nine traders for violating antitrust act, PaRR (28/05/20) French Polynesia Polynesian Competition Authority (FPCA) The FPCA has stressed that Polynesian antitrust law includes provisions allowing it to adapt to exceptional circumstances.
 To cope with the current crisis, mechanisms derogating from antitrust law allow Polynesian companies, medium or small, to cooperate in order to guarantee supplies or produce essential products or services (such as masks and disinfectant).
 Such agreements could be recognised as valid by the public authorities and the FPCA.
 However, the FPCA will not tolerate behaviour in breach of the antitrust rules by players tempted to take advantage of the situation, eg in the form of price hikes.
-Hong Kong (SAR), China The HKCC has issued a statement commenting that it will take a "pragmatic approach" to the enforcement of antitrust law "in respect of temporary measures which are genuinely necessitated by the Hong Kong antitrust regulator looking out for global practices in response to Covid-19, Mlex (19/03/20)
+Hong Kong (SAR), China Hong Kong Competition Commission (HKCC) The HKCC has issued a statement commenting that it will take a "pragmatic approach" to the enforcement of antitrust law "in respect of temporary measures which are genuinely necessitated by the COVID-19 outbreak".
+In the same statement it reiterated that it will remain vigilant against companies seeking to "take advantage" of the situation.
+Hong Kong antitrust regulator looking out for global practices in response to Covid-19, Mlex (19/03/20) A&O Hong Kong (23/03/20) Press release, HKCC (27/03/20)